 The main function of any file is to store data.
 For the Big Data field, it is necessary to store large volumes of different data types for different purposes.
 How much this data takes up space will be easily converted into money they will cost.

 Note that the entire default configuration was used and compression was not used anywhere.
-I admit that an aggressively configured gzip for CSV file can take up no more than 1.5 GB.
+I admit that an aggressively configured gzip for a CSV file can take up no more than 1.5 GB.
 Thus, the advantage of binary formats will not be so dramatic.

 The obvious conclusion — do not use JSON to store the raw data.